ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-upcoming.md

 This is a full downtime, including no access to login, development, data-transfer, and app nodes.
 Compute nodes will be shutdown as well.
 Jobs with runtimes that go into the maintenance window will be started after the downtime.
+Starting October 29 at 3:00pm, jobs relying on the default 14-day runtime will not be launched until after the downtime.
 UCSF Facilities will perform annual fire inspection activities to remain compliant with regulations.
 The network team will update a core switch.
-The Wynton team will take the opportunity to implement kernel updates during this period.  <br><span class="timestamp">October 10, 11:30 PT</span>
+The Wynton team will take the opportunity to implement kernel updates during this period.
+<br><span class="timestamp">October 10, 11:30 PT</span>

 <!--
 comment: Scheduled downtime